yminami373/Treepedia_Public/README.md

 python createPoints.py
 ```

 In the [example](https://github.com/ianseifs/Treepedia_Public/blob/master/Treepedia/createPoints.py), I use Cambridge as example.
-At the buttom of the code, you can specify the input shapefile of the street map, the minimum distance for sampling, and the number of the output shapefile for your cities.
+At the bottom of the code, you can specify the input shapefile of the street map, the minimum distance for sampling, and the number of the output shapefile for your cities.